 I received an email from a personal injury lawyer in Baltimore last night asking about a liability dispute case the lawyer has.
 I thought I would respond to him in today’s blog.

 This lawyer’s client filed suit pro se for his property damage claim, which will be heard next month in Baltimore City District Court.
-The lawyer knows that you can settle a property damage claim and later file an action for bodily injuries.
+The lawyer knows that you can settle a property damage claim and later sue for bodily injuries.
 See Maryland Insurance Article Section 12-306(2).
 So the lawyer’s preference is to stay out of the property damage case and let the client move forward on his own.

 But there is a res judicata effect to a judgment on the merits of the property damage case.
 If the client gets a verdict in the property damage case, it will bar his personal injury case (assuming there is no jurisdictional barrier to prevent the plaintiff from bringing all of his claims in the property damage case).